cansik/diffusion-playground/README.md

 # Diffusion Playground

 Experiments with image generation models.
+The experiments are mainly for the [SDXL Turbo model](https://huggingface.co/stabilityai/sdxl-turbo), as it is more interesting to play with such a reactive model.

 ## Installation